Why Possibly Changing The Filibuster Brings Threats Of Political 'Nuclear' War

 Even President Biden, a champion of Senate tradition who has resisted calls to scrap the filibuster, opened a path last week to someday backing its demise, and he endorsed the idea that it's a civil rights issue.

-He warned of a "100 car pile up," with constant quorum calls and senators required to be physically present in the Capitol day and night in order for the chamber to function.
+He warned of a "100 car pileup" with constant quorum calls and senators required to be physically present in the Capitol day and night for the chamber to function.
 Then he gave Democrats a picture of what he says would happen when Republicans regain control of the majority: "We wouldn't just erase every liberal change that hurt the country.
 We'd strengthen America with all kinds of conservative policies with zero input from the other side."

 Loading...